 And if your story is gonna work, you need to know your plot.

 A couple of reasons people hate outlining and plotting:

 "I'll be trapped with an outline."To these I say "bullshit" and "bullshit."

 Plotting and using an outline actually sharpens creativity.

-Instead of being all over the place in your story, it provides focus (remember when we talked about focus last week?).
+Instead of being all over the place in your story, it provides focus (remember when we talked about focus last time?).